 - MacBook Air: Small and light, this laptop packs enough power and functions that are perfect for us traveling and working on the go.
 Click here for MacBook Air prices

-- Hard for MacBook Air.
+- Hard plastic cover and protective sleeve for MacBook Air.

 - Great to track our expenses, notes, photos, translator, etc.